microprediction/winning/README.md

 ### Nomenclature

-The algorithm takes state prices as inputs.
-These are for practical purposes equivalent to winning probabiliites (as the lattice size grows and ties are less common).
+If you're reading the code...

 - State prices.
 The expectation of an investment that has a payoff equal to 1 if there is only one winner, 1/2 if two are tied, 1/3 if three are tied and so forth.
+State prices are synomymous with winning probability, except for dead heats.
+However in the code a lattice is used so dead-heats must be accomodated and the distinction is important.

 - Relative ability refers to how much one performance distribution needs to be translated in order to match another.

-- Implied abilities are vectors of relative abilities consistent with a collection of state prices.
+Implied abilities are vectors of relative abilities consistent with a collection of state prices.

 - Dividends are the inverse of state prices.
+This is Australian tote vernacular.
+Dividends are 'decimal odds'.
+A dividend of 9.0 corresponds to a state price of 1/9.0, and a bookmaker quote of 8/1.
+Don't ask me to translate to American odds conventions because they are so utterly ridiculous!

 ### Special cases

-Two natural choices are:
+The core algorithm is entirely ambivalent to the choice of performance distribution, and that certainly need not correspond to some analytic distribution with known properties.
+However, to make things convenient, there is some sugar provided:

-- Standard normal, as per normal_calibration module.
+- std_calibration module.

-- Skew-normal, as per skew_calibration module.
+- skew_calibration module.

+See the examples_basic for a gentle introduction.